google/liquidfun/liquidfun/Readme.md

 Please see `Box2D/Documentation/Building/` to learn how to build LiquidFun and run the testbed.

+For applications on Google Play that integrate this tool, usage is tracked.
-The Fun Propulsion Group wants to help you make games.
-To do this well, we need to focus our limited resources where they are most beneficial.
-To figure out which of our projects are most useful, we would like to track usage in applications on Google Play.
-This tracking is done automatically using the embedded version string (b2_liquidFunVersionString).
-Aside from consuming a few extra bytes in your application binary, it doesn't affect your application at all.
+This tracking is done automatically using the embedded version string (b2_liquidFunVersionString), and helps us continue to optimize it.
+Aside from consuming a few extra bytes in your application binary, it shouldn't affect your application at all.
 We use this information to let us know if LiquidFun is useful and if we should continue to invest in it.
 Since this is open source, you are free to remove the version string but we would appreciate if you would leave it in.

   [LiquidFun Google Group]: http://group.google.com/group/liquidfun
   [LiquidFun Issues Tracker]: http://github.com/google/liquidfun/issues